xebialabs-community/xlr-variable-manipulation-plugin/README.md

 * **List as markdown**:  Formats the list as markdown for use in descriptions.

 ## Requirements

 XL Release 4.8.0 or later.

+## Example

+Import the template `Variable Manipulation.xlr` and inspect it!